eternalflamez/Movietoascii/README.md

 Known issues:
 - No file picker for step 1
-- Application hang on step 2
+- Application hang on step 2 (fixed, work in progess)